frostime/siyuan-dailynote-today/README-en.md

 # Today's Note

-This plugin is suitable for people who have multiple notebooks, allowing for quick creation of today's note in different notebooks.
+This plugin is suitable for people who have multiple notebooks, allowing for quick creation of today's note in different notebooks and moving blocks among notes.

 [中文](README.md)